alexcarriero/class_imbalance_project/README.md

 1. Go to simulation_code > own_device

      a.
 Open the README for details regarding running the simulation on a personal computer and a detailed overview of the contents of the folder.
 If run on a personal device (not recommended) after step 1 please skip to step 3.

-     NOTE:
+Please note:

      - High performance computing is highly recommended, as the simulation is incredibly computationally intensive.
      - The entire simulation run on a personal device would take approximately 1 calendar year to run.